Chromatophore/HP48-Superchip/investigations/quirk_16x.md

 # 16x16 Sprites & 0 Line Sprites (aka sprite vx vy 0)

 Superchip claims to add 16x16 sprites by using instruction DXYN with n = 0 (n specified # of lines).
-These only function as expected in higher resolution display mode.
-In low resolution, an 8x16 sprite (a normal sprite but with 16 rows) is drawn.
+These **only** function as expected in **hires display mode**.
+In low resolution, an 8x16 sprite (a normal width sprite but with 16 rows) is drawn.
 VIP draws 0 rows?

 ## Initial notes: